oVirt/ovirt-site/source/feature/networkpermissions.html.md

 ### Design

-The following section describes permissions on Network entities.
+The following section describes the permissions on Network entities.

 #### Network Actions